ohollmen/docker-imager/README.md

 or symlink() system command

 Additional info:
+- How **plfname** (Package list filename) works in *.json and *.txt formats:
+  - JSON: File should be array of strings, with strings containing valid package names for the distro of docker image
+  - TXT: Line oriented text/ascii file should contain package names as first (whitespace delimited) token of a line - optionally followed other information.
+The first token on line is extracted, the rest discarded.
+Having only package name on a line is fine.
 - The package list originated from plist or plfname is formatted into reasonable size lines with line continuum charaters at line ends so that Dockerfile remains in human readable form.
 - extpkgs, mkdir, symlink related custom ops are fully optional (as seen from simple example config)